 If you have questions about how your CPP benefits might affect other benefits you are receiving, you should contact the disability office of Great-West Life at 604-455-2700 or 1-877-262-0749.

 Are my CPP payments taxable?

 Yes.
 CPP payments are taxable income.
 If you wish, Social Development Canada can deduct income tax each month.
-If you do not request monthly tax deductions, you may have to pay income tax in quarterly installments.
-For more information, contact a tax services office of the Canada Revenue Agency at www.cra.gc.ca.
+If you do not request monthly tax deductions, you may have to pay income tax in quarterly instalments.
+For more information, contact the tax services office of the Canada Revenue Agency at www.cra.gc.ca.

 What to Expect (disability)

 Who is eligible for STD benefits?

 Employees in the following Benefit Class’s are eligible to apply for Short-term disability benefits: